Charles Darwin's education: Second year doldrums

 Student resentment against two unpopular Proctors built up, and on 9 April 1829 a tumult broke out.
 Charles described how the Senior Proctor was "most gloriously hissed.. & pelted with mud", being "driven so furious" that his servant "dared not go near him for an hour."
 The Proctors had noted some faces in the mob, and four were rusticated and one fined for being out-of-gown and shouting abuse.
 Outraged by this leniency, the Proctors quit en masse and printed their resignation to post up around the colleges.
 Though the unpopular Proctors were gone, Charles was jolted into thinking of the consequences of law-breaking.

 In the Spring, Darwin enrolled for John Stevens Henslow's lectures on botany.
 Professor Henslow's first "public herborizing expedition" of the year took place in May, an outing on which students assisted with collection of plants.
 However, Darwin made no mention of Henslow in his letters to Fox.
 On 18 May Darwin wrote to Fox enthusing about his success with beetle collecting, "I think I beat Jenyns in Colymbetes", contrasted with his lack of application to studies: "my time is solely occupied in riding & Entomologizing".

 Cambridge was briefly visited on 21 May by the Radicals Richard Carlile and the Revd.
 Robert Taylor, both recently jailed for blasphemy, on an "infidel home missionary tour" which caused several days of controversy.
 Taylor was later nicknamed "the Devil's Chaplain", a phrase remembered by Darwin.

-Charles had been sending records of the insects he had caught to the entomologist James Francis Stephens, and was thrilled when Stevens published about thirty of these records in Illustrations of British entomology; or, a synopsis of indigenous insects etc. which was printed in parts, with the first description under Darwin's name appearing in an appendix dated 15 June 1829.
+Charles had been sending records of the insects he had caught to the entomologist James Francis Stephens, and was thrilled when Stephens published about thirty of these records in Illustrations of British entomology; or, a synopsis of indigenous insects etc. which was printed in parts, with the first description under Darwin's name appearing in an appendix dated 15 June 1829.

 That summer, amongst horse riding and beetle collecting, Charles visited his cousin Fox, and this time Charles was teaching entomology to his older cousin.
 Home at Shrewsbury, Shropshire, he saw his brother Erasmus whose "delicate frame" led to him now giving up medicine and retiring at the age of 26.
 The brothers visited the Birmingham Music Festival for what Charles described as the "most glorious" experience.